 Other interesting features to keep in mind as you shop for your latest pair include:

 - Audio transparency: This convenient feature gives you the ability to hear your surroundings without having to remove the earphones.
-Find it in Phiaton’s BOLT BT 700 true wireless earbuds with a charging speaker case.
+Find it in Phiaton’s 900 LEGACY true wireless earbuds with a charging speaker case.

 - Multipoint connection: Are you constantly disconnecting from one Bluetooth device in order to connect to another?
 Multipoint connection allows you to connect any two Bluetooth-enabled devices simultaneously, saving you valuable time.
 Check it out on Phiaton’s CURVE BT 120 NC, BT 150 NC and BT 100 NC wireless sport earbuds.